- Canary Islands

 In 2019, the theme of the carnival in Icod de los Vinos was inspired by Cuba and its magic, the island that is strongly linked to the Canary Islands by their common past.

-Due to the ongoing Coronavirus pandemic, there are no large events currently scheduled to happen in Tenerife.
+Due to the ongoing Coronavirus pandemic, there are no large events currently happening in Tenerife.

-Even the big carnival in Santa Cruz de Tenerife is canceled in 2021, with everyone hoping that things will return to normal by 2022 so that the next edition of the carnival will be celebrated as usual in Icod de Los Vinos once again.
+However, everyone is hoping that things will return to normal by 2022 so that the next edition of the carnival will be celebrated as usual in Icod de Los Vinos once again.